Liu Yang (footballer, born 1995): International career

 Liu received his first call up for the China national football team by manager Marcello Lippi for the training camp of 2019 AFC Asian Cup.
 On 24 December 2018, he made his international senior debut in a 2–1 defeat against Iraq.
 He was named in the final 23-man squad, and played all five matches for China in the tournament.

+Liu was named in China's squad for the 2023 AFC Asian Cup in Qatar and started the team's opening match against Tajikistan on 13 January 2024.